distillpub/post--growing-ca/README.md

-# post--example-webpack-svelte-ejs-inline-svgs
+# Distill post--example
+An example project with opinionated tool choices.
+Allows you to clone a repo and get straight into writing a Distill submission using the same tools we chose for ambitious articles like Building Blocks.

-An example project using `webpack`, `svelte-loader`, and `ejs` to inline SVGs.
+This is using `webpack` for bundling, `svelte-loader` to build interactive components/diagrams, and `ejs` to inline SVGs.

-## Developing
+## Get started

+Fork and rename, or simply copy this repository.

-`npm run install` to install dependencies.
-(Can take minutes!)
+First time setup: `npm run install` to install dependencies.

+Your article text is in `src/index.ejs`.

-`npm run dev` to run a watching server.
+Writing: `npm run dev` to run a development server that autoreloads when you make changes.
+Visit [localhost:8080/index.html](localhost:8080/index.html) for a hot-reloading preview of the article.

-`npm run build` to build, transpile, babel-ify and minify files.

 Components are in `src`.
 The `.html` files are [svelte](https://svelte.technology/guide) components, the `.js` files are compilation endpoints that are also defined in `webpack.config.js`.
 These compiled endpoints are then consumed by hand authored `.ejs` files in `src`.

-Visit [localhost:8080/index.html](localhost:8080/index.html) for a hot-reloading preview of the article.